codechem/mobcat/samples/twitch/Readme.md

 - Terms of Service
 - Community Guidelines
 and also log out of their account
+- Theming
+    - light or dark theme (or read from OS settings?)
+    - auto change to light/dark based on time of day

 ### Notifications (Push Nav) (Right Nav Bar item 1)
 The user can see their most recent notifications and manage their notification settings